dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Memory Configuration Provider

-The [MemoryConfigurationProvider](/dotnet/api/microsoft.extensions.configuration.memory.memoryconfigurationprovider) uses an in-memory collection as configuration key-value pairs.
+The <xref:Microsoft.Extensions.Configuration.Memory.MemoryConfigurationProvider> uses an in-memory collection as configuration key-value pairs.

-To activate in-memory collection configuration, call the [AddInMemoryCollection](/dotnet/api/microsoft.extensions.configuration.memoryconfigurationbuilderextensions.addinmemorycollection) extension method on an instance of [ConfigurationBuilder](/dotnet/api/microsoft.extensions.configuration.configurationbuilder).
+To activate in-memory collection configuration, call the <xref:Microsoft.Extensions.Configuration.MemoryConfigurationBuilderExtensions.AddInMemoryCollection*> extension method on an instance of <xref:Microsoft.Extensions.Configuration.ConfigurationBuilder>.

 The configuration provider can be initialized with an `IEnumerable<KeyValuePair<String,String>>`.